reframe-hpc/reframe/docs/config_reference.rst

    :required: No
    :default: ``[]``

-   List of commands to be emitted before the environment modules are loaded.
+   List of shell commands to be emitted before any environment loading commands are emitted.

+   .. versionadded:: 3.5.0

 .. js:attribute:: .systems[].partitions[].resources